Kitware/ParaView/Documentation/dev/build.md

     cleared for the internal VTK build.

 <!--
 These variables should be documented once they're effective again.
+Note that various settings have a dependency on this that is not mentioned since the option doesn't "exist" yet.

   * `PARAVIEW_USE_EXTERNAL_VTK` (default `OFF`): Use an externally provided VTK.
 Note that ParaView has fairly narrow requirements for the VTK it can